JustAGhosT/home-lab-setup/docs/my-home-setup/kvm-switch-implementation.md

 - **Best For**: Advanced home labs with multiple systems and displays
 - **Where to Buy**: [Amazon](https://www.amazon.com/TESmart-Matrix-Switch-Support-Control/dp/B07CKXD9SM/)

-## Input-Only KVM Options (Recommended for Your Setup)
+## Input-Only KVM Options (Recommended for my specific Setup)

-Since your current setup maintains direct video connections from each device to its own monitor, an input-only KVM switch is ideal.
+Since my current setup maintains direct video connections from each device to its own monitor, an input-only KVM switch is ideal.

 ### ATEN CS64U 4-Port USB KVM Switch